 Naming your business or product is a crucial element in the marketing process.
+A good name enhances your image and opens up all kinds of promotional and branding opportunities.
 Here is a step-by-step approach to finding the right name and some helpful tips to consider when launching your business or product online.

 Before you can find a good name you’ll need to develop a road map for success.
-That’s what a naming brief is.
-A written document which defines your goals and objectives for the name.
-Without this guidance, you will be literally fumbling around in the dark for a great name.
-Be realistic and realize that it will take some research and strategy.
-This is how the “big guys” do it, and it works!
-A useful naming brief asks and answers such basic questions as:
+Create a naming brief, which is simply a written document detailing your business or product’s “personality,” and sets out your objectives for a good name.
+This is how the big guys do it, and it works!

-1. What does my business or product do?
+- What does my shop or product do?
 What problem does it solve?
 What need does it fill?

-Answer all of these questions on paper and will already be halfway there.
-It’s the most important step, but the one that’s most often missed in the rush to find a name and get the business launched or the product to market.
-Yes, I know you want to print up business cards TOMORROW but just take a deep breath and lay the groundwork first.
+I know you want to print up business cards TOMORROW but just take a deep breath and lay the groundwork first.
 Believe me – it will pay off because a good name is one of your best marketing tools, whereas a mediocre name (or one you just “settled for” because you were in a hurry) will bore you and your customers from the get go.
-Mediocre name = boring logo, boring ads, etc. Great name = exciting logo, exciting ads and limitless marketing potential for the future!
+You will end up wanting to change it later.

 Using your naming brief, sit down, grab a cup of coffee and start brainstorming!
-You don’t have to start with full names yet.
-Just write down some words and catch phrases that come to mind as you look over your goals, objectives and business image.
+Write down some words and catch phrases and preliminary name ideas that come to mind as you look over your goals and business image.
 You might even list some objects, animals and adjectives that capture the spirit of your project.
 For example, Dave Ramsey, a captivating and hugely successful financial expert and teacher, often uses the gazelle to describe the intensity and speed with which a motivated individual can get out of debt.
-The right “image” might lead to the right name.
+Here are some more examples of how businesses have used animals, adjectives and objects to inspire a name:

 Step 3: Pick Your Favorites